SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 If you use a MEGA or UNO, the board needs to be flashed, in the Atmega8u2 or the Atmega16u2 chip in order to get USB-MIDI comunication.

-be aware that certain boards can't be flashed..like the CH340G boards.., in this cases you will need other pc-programs for achieve the MIDI comunication (this programs are hairless, loopbe1, midiyoke, etc..).
+Be aware that certain boards can't be flashed..like the CH340G boards.., in this cases you will need other pc-programs in order to get the MIDI comunication (this programs are hairless, loopbe1, midiyoke, etc..).

 Watch this..

 This MEGA board can be flashed into HIDUINO:
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/wpT36hC/172224-860a32072d.png" alt="172224-860a32072d" border="0"></a>

+Maybe you can't see there but there´s a very tiny chip named at16u2 and one ICSP port attached to this chip.

 This MEGA board can't be flashed into HIDUINO (CH340Gchip, there's no atmel16u2 usb-chip):